For the last couple of months I’ve been thinking a lot about the Christmas holiday and how I wanted my home to feel this year.

 With this in mind, my Christmas decorating ideas center on my family and memories we have shared in the past.

-Indeed, we will be sharing memories and stories with our children and grandchildren to make this year special for them.
+And we’ll be sharing memories and stories with our children and grandchildren to make this year special for them.

 In fact, we’ve already created a bucket list of fun things we want to do as a family in our home.

-What colors are trending for Christmas 2020?
+What Colors Are Trending for Christmas 2020?

 If you were to look back to last January or February the trending theme and colors for Christmas were classic blue, the same as the Pantone color of the year.